ibm-cloud-docs/text-to-speech/known-limitations.md

 The {{site.data.keyword.texttospeechshort}} service has the following known limitations.
 {: shortdesc}

+## Issue: The Ogg audio format is not supported with the Safari browser
+{: #limitation-ogg-safari}

+**9 September 2022:** By default, the service returns audio in the Ogg audio format with the Opus codec (`audio/ogg;codecs=opus`).
+However, the Ogg audio format is not supported with the Safari browser.
+If you are using the the {{site.data.keyword.texttospeechshort}} service with the Safari browser, you must specify a different format in which you want the service to return the audio.

+-   For more information about the available formats, see [Supported audio formats](/docs/text-to-speech?topic=text-to-speech-audio-formats#formats-supported).
+-   For more information about specifying a format, see [Specifying an audio format](/docs/text-to-speech?topic=text-to-speech-audio-formats#formats-specify).

 ## Issue: CORS is not supported for neural voices in the Firefox browser
 {: #limitation-cors}